2ndmk2/protomidpy/README.md

 # georadial
 Estimating itensity profile & geometry & hyperparameters proto-planetary disks in ALMA
-See more detail in Aizawa, Muto, Momose 2023
+For technical detail of algorithm and mathematic background, see more detail in Aizawa, Muto, Momose 2023

 ## Install
 For normal install,